Movatterモバイル変換

 2024Lechia Gdańsk (caretaker)

-*Club domestic league appearances and goals
+* Club domestic league appearances and goals

-Kevin Patrick Blackwell (born 21 December 1958) is an English professionalfootball manager, executive and formerplayer who is currently the technical director ofEkstraklasa clubLechia Gdańsk.
+Kevin Patrick Blackwell (born 21 December 1958) is an English professionalfootball manager, executive and formerplayer who is the technical director ofEkstraklasa clubLechia Gdańsk.

-Early career
+Playing career

 Blackwell was born inLuton and began his footballcareer as an apprentice atCambridge United, withRon Atkinson as his manager.
 After failing to make the grade at theAbbey Stadium, he moved intoNon-League football, playing forBedford Town while working as a bricklayer.
 He later played in the 1978FA Vase final forBarton Rovers and forMiddlesex Wanderers before being signed byBarnet.